The greatest gift you can give yourself is the courage to face life’s challenges - and to know that you don’t have to face them alone.

 — Irvin D. Yalom

-There’s no single right way to do counselling - it’s about what works best for you.
-As I get to know you, I draw from different therapeutic models to shape an approach that fits your needs and feels right for you.
+There's no single right way to do counselling - it's about what works best for you.
+I draw from different therapeutic approaches to create something that fits your needs and feels right for you.

 IFS helps you understand the different parts inside you and the roles they take on (kind of like the characters in the movie Inside Out).